 Types of Motor Insurance

-Act Insurance
+Act Cover

 The legally mandated minimum insurance, covering third-party injuries or fatalities as required by motor vehicle legislation.

-Third Party, Fire & Theft Insurance
+Third Party, Fire & Theft Cover

 Extends Third Party Cover to include repairs or replacement if your vehicle is damaged by fire or stolen.

-Third Party Insurance
+Third Party Cover

 Protects against legal liabilities for third-party injuries, fatalities, and property damage caused by your vehicle.